haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 He stood up to answer her.

-“Ben Weatherstaff,” he answered, and then he added with a surly chuckle, “I’m lonely mysel’ except when he’s with me,” and he jerked his thumb toward the robin.
+“Ben Weatherstaff,” he answered, and then he added with a surly chuckle,

+“I’m lonely myself except when he’s with me,” and he jerked his thumb toward the robin.

 “He’s the only friend I’ve got.”

 “I have no friends at all,” said Mary.
 “I never had.
 My Ayah didn’t like me and I never played with anyone.”

 It is a Yorkshire habit to say what you think with blunt frankness, and old Ben Weatherstaff was a Yorkshire moor man.

 “you and me are a good bit alike,” he said.

-“We was wove out of the same cloth.
+“We were wove out of the same cloth.
 We’re neither of us good looking and we’re both of us as sour as we look.

 We’ve got the same nasty tempers, both of us, I’ll warrant.”